 SO YOU GOT A TATTOO!!!!!!
 YOU ARE NOW ART!!!!!!

-Taking care of your new tattoo is simple, and should be no problem at all if you follow some easy care instructions I have listed below.
+Taking care of your new tattoo is simple, and should be no problem at all if you follow some easy care instructions below.

-It is to be hoped that viewing these videos has inspired you to advance your epidermal embellishment.
+It is to be hoped that viewing this video has inspired you to advance your epidermal embellishment.
 People often find truth in the old tattoo adage: "A mile to the first tattoo; an inch to the second."
 If you are interested in a custom Celtic piece for your next tattoo, please investigate my PORTFOLIO.

 Once you are convinced that I am the artist for you, you can make an APPOINTMENT.

 Here is the video's transcript, in case you'd prefer to read it:

 Hello, I'm Pat Fish of Tattoo Santa Barbara and LuckyFish Inc. This

 video contains care instructions for healing your new tattoo, but before we

 get to that I'd like to just take a moment to talk about safety and